On this page

 #- Submitting the form without a valid handwritten signature.

-- Submitting original documents when not required, which may lead to their destruction.
+- Submitting original documents when not necessary can lead to their destruction.

-- Failing to inform USCIS of an address change within the specified period.
+- Neglecting to inform USCIS of an address change within the specified period.

-- Submitting forms with pages from different editions.
+- Submitting forms with pages from different form editions.

 Examples (What are examples for Form I-956F?)

-#- Strong application: A regional center submits the form with a comprehensive business plan and all required documents, leading to a timely approval.
+#- Strong application: A regional center submits the form with comprehensive business plans and economic analysis, leading to a timely approval.

 Common misconceptions (What misconceptions surround Form I-956F?)